unkn0wn-root/resterm/README.md

 ## Why RestermScript?

-RestermScript (RST) is the small expression language behind templates, directives, and reusable `.rts` modules.
+RestermScript (RTS) is the small expression language behind templates, directives, and reusable `.rts` modules.
 It exists because request files need a bit of logic, but a full JavaScript runtime is heavier than most workflows need and harder to review at a glance.
-RST keeps the logic tight, readable, and predictable, so you can open a `.http` file and understand exactly what will happen.
+RTS keeps the logic tight, readable, and predictable, so you can open a `.http` file and understand exactly what will happen.

 Quick example: